chriskish19/WindowMTSystem/README.md

 	return 0;
 }
 ```
 This is a work in progress, I am still learning how to use C++.
-I spent my saturday from 9am-12am coding this hopefully it can be useful to someone.
 For myself I'll to be using it in my game engine with Direct X12 API.